Skip to main navigation Skip to main content

 Pupil and staff questionnaires

-Talking to and observing pupils outside lessons
+Talking to and observing pupils in addition to joint visits to lessons

-Behaviour and attitudes
+Evaluating behaviour and attitudes

-Grade descriptors for behaviour and attitudes
+Grade descriptors for evaluating behaviour and attitudes

 • Pupils behave with consistently high levels of respect for others.
 They play a highly positive role in creating a school environment in which commonalities are identified and celebrated, difference is valued and nurtured, and bullying, harassment and violence are never tolerated.